mlabs-haskell/catalyst-funded-projects/Fund9/CTL Blockfrost Backend/README.md

 ## Progress Report

+### November 2022

+Following the Fund9 voting results, MLabs organized a roadmap for integrating Blockfrost endpoints into the API interface of CTL.
+This piggybacked on early exploratory work we had already done when originally composing our original Fund9 proposal.
+The timeline identified several key early goals:
+* Make Contract runtime and ConfigParams parametrizable with a backend.
+* Identify core functionality needed to support multiple backends
+* Move every core query layer function to a handle (as in handle pattern)
+* Move every Ogmios query function that is not in the core set to a separate namespace (`Contract.Ogmios`)
+* Implement stubs for Blockfrost functions in the "core" handle Issues on the CTL repo were added to organize development here, and an initial issue was assigned.

+That said, the main focus since project initialization has revolved around the broader architecture of the CTL project and untying it from a particular query layer.
+Specifically, some broad changes are needed before we can begin supplementing our reliance on Ogmios, the only chain indexer supported up until this point.
+Work along these lines included:
+* extending the TxConstraints API to support staking operations (stake credential registration, pool registration, etc)
+* extending CTL types to optionally accept staking credentials
+* add constraints that apply these changes to transactions
+* update the Contract interface to support these changes as well as inline datums.

+And similar issues are highlighted throughout the CTL repo.

 ### October 2022

 Fund9 vote results were announced in late September and our CTL Blockfrost Backend proposal was successfully supported by Catalyst voters.
 We have established a team to work on the project and our currently awaiting the first batch of Fund9 payments before beginning work.